Simmons College of Kentucky: Growth

 That same year, the school opened its doors under the direction of its first president, Rev. Elijah P. Marrs.
 After a brief one-year tenure, Rev. Marrs was succeeded by Dr. William J. Simmons.
 Simmons was an ex-slave who had greatly developed Howard University's teacher training programs.
 It was under the leadership of Dr. Simmons that the school would begin to flourish in such a way that it would eventually be renamed "Simmons University" in appreciation for his contributions.
 By 1893 the school had 159 students, and by 1900 it was offering professional degrees in nursing and law in cooperation with the University of Louisville.

 During his 10-year tenure (1880–1890), the school became a full university and expanded its offerings to include liberal arts, college preparatory courses and medical, law, business, music, and theological departments.
 Additionally, the school was the home to competitive football, basketball, and baseball teams.

 Simmons University continued to grow and prosper.
 In 1894, Simmons was succeeded by Charles L. Purce, who was president until his death in 1905.
-In 1907, the school, now called State University at Louisville entered into an affiliation agreement with the Louisville National Medical College to merge the two colleges.
+In 1907, the school, now called "State University at Louisville" entered into an affiliation agreement with the Louisville National Medical College to merge the two colleges.
 From 1908 until 1916, Rev. William T. Amiger served as president.
 In 1918, L. Charles Parrish became president of the school and improved the school's endowment and academic offerings.

 Decline

 The effects of the Great Depression found their way to the school.
 In 1930, the university was forced to sell its property due to a foreclosure on the mortgage.
 As a result, the school significantly scaled back its offerings.
 The University of Louisville purchased the bulk of the property for the site of Louisville Municipal College, U of L's black branch under segregation.
 As part of the purchase agreement, Simmons agreed to offer only religious instruction.
 In 1934, the University of Louisville purchased the remainder of the property, and Simmons relocated to 18th and Dumesnil.
-In 1982 the school was renamed Simmons Bible College to more adequately reflect its mission.
+In 1982 the school was renamed to "Simmons Bible College" to more adequately reflect its mission.

 Renaissance

-In 2005, Dr. Kevin W. Cosby became the 13th president and subsequently changed the name of the school to Simmons College of Kentucky to reflect the school's mission to prepare Christians for ministry, while reinstating its initial mission of general education.
+In 2005, Dr. Kevin Cosby became the 13th president and subsequently changed the name of the school to "Simmons College of Kentucky" to reflect the school's mission to prepare Christians for ministry, while reinstating its initial mission of general education.
 In 2006, the school bought and moved back to the original campus.
 As of 2025, Simmons College had an increasing student enrollment, numbering 508 total students.